 If you want to meet other Kubuntu users in your area, look for a Local Ubuntu Community team (LoCo team for short) for you to join.

 Kubuntu welcomes all translators from all over the world.
 Translating Kubuntu helps to improve usage for people who are more comfortable with using their mother tongue.
 The required translations can be found here, Kubuntu Translation.

 Being a Kubuntu tester involves running bleeding-edge software, testing ISO's to see if they install correctly, and testing packages to confirm that a bug is fixed.
 If you want to help test Kubuntu, see Kubuntu Testers.

 Have you found your spot in our community?
 Why don't you go grab an awesome Ubuntu Membership!
-Just follow this link!
+Just follow this link: link!